percona/k8spsmdb-docs/docs/backups-storage.md

             instance to it.
         * Do not provide `s3.credentialsSecret` for the storage in `deploy/cr.yaml`.

+Finally, make sure that your storage has enough resources to store backups, which is especially important in the case of large databases.
+It is clear that you need enough free space on the storage.
+Beside that, S3 storages have an upload limitation of 10K parts, and backing up big data would cause higher chunk size, which in its turn may cause S3 server be out of RAM, especially within default memory limits.

 ## Microsoft Azure Blob storage

 1. To store backups on the Azure Blob storage, you need to create a